Dragon Ball FighterZ: Reception

 After its announcement, Dragon Ball FighterZ was met with great enthusiasm from fans of fighting games and the source material alike, with many saying it has the potential to be the next big competitive fighting game.
 The game gained praise regarding its art design and animation being faithful to the source material, as well as its fighting mechanics.
 A playable demo was available at the Evolution Championship Series 2017, where pros were able to get their hands on the title for a small tournament; many of the pros praised the game highly, regarding its versatility when it comes to play styles as well as being enjoyable.
+Android 21 has received particular attention upon her reveal due to her distinctive visual design by Toriyama.

 The game received generally favorable reviews from critics, who cited the art style, combat system, cast of playable characters, and story mode as positives.
 Several called it the best Dragon Ball game, and one of the best fighting games in years.
 The online connectivity is one of the aspects that was criticized about the game.
+Mike Fahey found the story mode for Dragon Ball FighterZ to be surprisingly good, and thought highly of Android 21 as a "delightful new character" who eats the warriors she transforms into snack foods.

+While Android 21 was initially met with a positive reception, the second playable version of Android 21 has been met with a divisive response from the fighting game community.
+Some players criticized the character's gameplay as being unbalanced and claimed that the opportunity to play as the character in competitive matches, particularly in serious tournaments, has led to declining interest and investment in FighterZ from high-profile professional players.

 The game has been compared to the Marvel vs. Capcom series of team-based fighting games, with news outlets and players believing the game to be better than the most recent game in the series at the time, Marvel vs. Capcom: Infinite.